pohly/enhancements/keps/sig-storage/20191031-storage-capacity-constraints-for-pod-scheduling.md

 volumes.

-It can be done initially with a brute-force evaluation of each NodeSelector in the CSITopologyCapacity for the driver and storage class of the PVC or later by maintaining an in-memory map from node name to CSISegmentCapacity.
+It can be done initially with a brute-force evaluation of each `NodeSelector` in the `CSIStorageClassInfo` for the driver and storage class of the PVC or later by maintaining an in-memory map from node name to `CSIStoragePoolInfo`.
 The same code that maintains that map can also deal with removing expired entries.

 ### Risks and Mitigations